George II of Greece: Birth and childhood

-George was born at the royal villa at Tatoi, near Athens, the eldest son of Crown Prince Constantine of Greece and his wife, Sophia of Prussia.
-George was a great-grandson of both Christian IX of Denmark, the "father-in-law of Europe", and of Queen Victoria, the "grandmother of Europe".
+George was born at the royal villa at Tatoi, near Athens, the eldest son of Crown Prince Constantine of Greece and the crown princess, Sophia of Prussia.
+George was a great-grandson of both King Christian IX of Denmark, the "father-in-law of Europe", and Queen Victoria of the United Kingdom, the "grandmother of Europe".
 George was born nine months after his parents married.
 Queen Victoria speculated that George was premature, being born a week before his due date.
 During George's birth, his mother struggled and George's umbilical cord was strapped around his neck.
-A German midwife, who was sent specially by his grandmother, Victoria, Princess Royal, assisted in George's birth.
+A German midwife, who was sent specially by his grandmother the German Empress Victoria, assisted in George's birth.
 George was named after his paternal grandfather, King George I of Greece, following traditional Greek naming practices.
-He was baptized on 18 August [Old Style: 5 August] 1890 by multiple Godparents, including Queen Victoria.
+He was baptized on 18 August [Old Style: 5 August] 1890; his godparents included Queen Victoria.

-George was the eldest of six siblings, born between 1890 and 1913, and spent most of his childhood in Athens in a villa on Kifisias Avenue in the former Presidential Mansion, which was the residence of the Crown Prince.
-The mansion is now the official residence of the President of Greece.
+George was the eldest of six siblings, born between 1890 and 1913, and spent most of his childhood in Athens in a villa on Kifisias Avenue.
 As a child, George also made numerous visits to Great Britain, where he stayed for several weeks to visit his British relatives.
 The Greek royals often stayed in Seaford and Eastbourne.
-George also made visits to Germany to see his mother's family and they stayed in Schlosshotel Kronberg with his grandmother, Victoria, but also took summer holidays in Corfu and Venice, travelling on their private yacht, Amphritrite IV.
+George also made visits to Germany to see his mother's family and they stayed in Schlosshotel Kronberg with his grandmother Victoria, but also took summer holidays in Corfu and Venice, travelling on their private yacht, Amphritrite IV.

 George has been described by historians John Van der Kiste and Vicente Mateos Sáinz de Medrano as the most introverted and distant of his siblings, having been aware of his role as heir from a young age.
-Van der Kiste presents George as a child who often misbehaved, especially during visits to Germany, but less turbulent than his younger brother, Alexander, who was described as mischievous, and less sporty his younger sister, Helen, who was seen as a tomboy.
+Van der Kiste presents George as a child who often misbehaved, especially during visits to Germany, but less turbulent than his younger brother, Alexander, who was described as mischievous, and less sporty than his younger sister, Helen, who was seen as a tomboy.